Nature Trail’s Evolution

 When Steve got his first bicycle for Christmas on year, a three speed Raleigh, he rode it everywhere.
 One time he rode it from Doncaster to the beach at Edithvale and back (80km) and on a number of occasions up to the hills including to Healesville Wildlife Sanctuary (100km).

 In the early days his father Ian would take Steve and his young brothers camping and fishing with the canvas and calico tent which had a front awning and a central pole and you could stand up in it.
 They would all sleep on fold out stretchers.
 Australia was less populated in the 1970s and you could just pull up at a rest area and pitch a tent and light a camp fire.
-One time the four of them went to Nagambie and in an irrigation canal caught perhaps a dozen redfin – with no bait!
+One time the four of them went to a irrigated pastoral area near Nagambie and in a canal caught perhaps a dozen Redfin fish – with no bait!
 That was before Steve’s sister was born.

 Every September school holidays, which in those days lasted three weeks, Steve’s family would pack into the station wagon with caravan in tow and drive overland to Queensland’s Gold Coast, then later to the Sunshine Coast.
 One year the family holidayed at Currumbin.
 Early in the mornings Steve would walk along the beach to Elephant Rock and to the Currumbin Bird Sanctuary to help feed the lorikeets who would sit on his head and shoulders.

-The family would take caravanning holidays to Gippsland, Swan Hill, South Australia, and New South Wales exploring the countryside.
+The family would take caravaning holidays to Gippsland, Swan Hill, South Australia, and New South Wales exploring the countryside.

 The family moved from Doncaster to At Camberwell Grammar School, Steve joined the Cadet Unit at age fourteen and by the time of his graduation had learn orienteering, bush skills and become Lance Corporal.